-Obedience, then reliance.
-Both are non-negotiable if you want to experience God's victory.
+Obedience, and total reliance.
+Both are non-negotiable if we want to experience God's victory.

 Gideon did what God asked him to do.
 And then Gideon waited for God to do what God alone could do.
 And God did it!
-In fact, God did two things in verses 22-25.
+In fact, God accomplished two amazing outcomes in verses 22-25.